EBIvariation/CMAT/docs/manual-curation/step2-manual-curation.md

 ## Criteria to manually evaluate mapping quality
 * Exact string for string matches are _good_
 * Slight modifications are _good_ e.g. IRAK4 DEFICIENCY → Immunodeficiency due to interleukin-1 receptor-associated kinase-4 deficiency
-* Subtype to parent are _good_ e.g ACHROMATOPSIA 3 → Achromatopsia but non-EFO exact string matches are prioritized and then set as _IMPORT_
+* Subtype to parent are _good_ e.g ACHROMATOPSIA 3 → Achromatopsia, but **only if** there is not already a non-EFO exact string match for the subtype.
+If there is one, it should be prioritized and then term set as _IMPORT_
 * Parent to subtype are _bad_ e.g. HEMOCHROMATOSIS → Hemochromatosis type 3
 * Familial / congenital represented on only one half are _bad_ e.g. Familial renal glycosuria → Renal glycosuria
 * Susceptibility on only one half is _bad_ e.g Alcohol dependence, susceptibility to → alcohol dependence